5 Ways a CIO remains relevant in this digital or die era

 Keeping the lights on is not enough for a CIO

 When technology does not break it’s all good but when things go wrong it’s all hands to the pump.
 It is vital not only for IT but for the organisation that their CIO remains relevant in the face of some serious industry disruption and change.
 The business of IT should not just be about keeping the lights on, whereas that may have been a strategy in the past it certainly will not be good enough in this Digital age.
 Organisations may require the CIO and IT (or what ever you are calling your internal IT team these days, e.g. IS or Business Technology) to guide them through periods of significant change or lead Digital strategies and innovation.

 IT and the CIO as an enabler

 IT must therefore be an enabler and leader of change and must ensure it can respond to the current and future needs of the Organisation by being flexible and agile.
-So how can IT and the CIO can remain relevant?
+Its vitally important that IT and the CIO remains relevant?
 If IT and the CIO cannot get to grips with this approach, then we may see a proliferation of shadow IT or IT being bypassed by the Organisation in favour of advice from outside influences that can help the Organisation consistently respond to and meet its business objectives.